Therese Siemers sent us this recipe from Alberta, Canada…

 Read more about the French Canadian Tradition: La fête des rois.

 This article was posted on Tuesday, January 5th, 2021 at 5:03 pm and is filed under Canada, Countries & Cultures, Desserts, Holiday Recipes, Holidays Around the World, Kings Day, Kings Day Recipes, La fête des rois or Kings Day, Mama Lisa, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply